-- i) Versatile knowledge about the isolation, heterocyclic compounds synthesis, bio-synthesis and elucidation of various natural products - ii) Understood conformational analysis and stereochemistry
+- To understand the versatile knowledge about the isolation, synthesis, bio- synthesis and elucidation of various natural products. - To understand the basic concept of conformational analysis and stereochemistry. - To acquire basic knowledge about the heterocyclic chemistry involving in natural products.

+Unit - I

-Unit -I Terpenoids:
+Terpenoids: